01 of 08

 You can paint over old paint, but it tends to leave those telltale edges.
 In a certain light, they shout, "Cheap fix."
 For key areas, you will want all paint to be at the same level, presenting a perfectly smooth, flat surface.

 Before painting your house's interior or exterior, you need to deal with existing paint problems.
 Unless you're extremely motivated to strip your home of every square inch of paint, you need to reckon with peeling paint.
 That's where a peeling paint fix comes in.

 Peeling paint presents a real dilemma: it's too small to warrant stripping the entire wall but too big to ignore or paint over.

-Certainly, you can always prime and paint over an area where paint has peeled off.
-As long as the remaining edges are stable, it will work.
-But it's an ugly solution, especially if you're dealing with peeling paint that is several layers deep.
+You can always prime and paint over an area where paint has peeled off.
+As long as the remaining edges are stable, it will work, but it's an ugly solution, especially if you're dealing with peeling paint that is several layers deep.